Garmin eTrex 10 Review

 Straight up, I have to tell you about the elephant in the room.
 The eTrex 10 is a handheld GPS that comes with no mapping whatsoever.
 Yes, you read that, right, there are no maps included with the eTrex 10.
 What you do get is a Worldwide Basemap.

 It can be challenging to plan your routes directly on the device as you’ll mostly be placing waypoints on a blank page.
 Not having a topographic mapping function on the device makes it advisable to pre-plan all of your routes at home.
-I’d recommend using the basecamp software to plan your trip.
+I’d recommend using the Basecamp software to plan your trip.
 Use the Track Draw feature to both plan and estimate the difficulty of your route.
 Once completed with the planning, you can transfer the details to your eTrex 10 using the USB cable.
 You can then choose the trip from the menu and follow the waypoints of the route until you arrive at your destination.

 The Garmin eTrex 10 will store up to 50 routes, 1000 waypoints and a 100 tracks.
 It’s worth pointing out that this is all that you are going to be able to store on this device.
 There is only 6MB of internal memory available, and there’s no internal SD slot for some additional space.